Sampadananda Mishra

 Sampadananda Mishra (ସମ୍ପଦାନନ୍ଦ ମିଶ୍ର, born 17 November 1971) is a Sanskrit scholar from Odisha, specializing in grammar.
-Mishra was awarded the Maharshi Badrayan Vyas Award for Sanskrit in 2012 by Pratibha Patil, the-then President of India.
-Mishra was conferred Sahitya Akademi Bala Puraskar 2018 for his book Shanaih Shanaih - A book of Rhyming songs in Sanskrit.
+Mishra was awarded the Maharshi Badrayan Vyas Award for Sanskrit in 2012 by the President of India Pratibha Patil.
+He was conferred with Sahitya Akademi Bala Puraskar 2018 for his book Shanaih Shanaih.
+Detailed profile of him can be seen HERE.

-Education
+Education and career

 Grandson of a Sanskrit Pandit, Mishra received a post-graduate degree in Sanskrit from Utkal University.
 He received an MPhil in Sanskrit Grammar from under V. Kutumba Sastry of Pondicherry University and completed his doctorate from Utkal University on Sanskrit and the evolution of human speech.

-Career

 From September 1995 to March 2021, Mishra served as the director of Sri Aurobindo Foundation for Indian Culture (SAFIC), Puducherry.
-At present Mishra works as Dean - Culture and Director of the Centre for Human Sciences at Rishihood University, Sonipat.
+Currently, Mishra works as Dean - Culture and Director of the Centre for Human Sciences at Rishihood University, Haryana.